Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 The microclimate here supports agriculture that the rocky coast cannot sustain

-The family-run taverns here serve dishes you won't find on the coast.
-We're talking about škampi na buzaru made with freshwater crayfish from local streams, not the sea.
-There's a smoked pork dish called "pršut od slavonske šljive" that involves plums from three valleys over.
-It's the culinary equivalent of a family secret - and everyone's grandmother will swear her version is the only authentic one.
+The family-run taverns here serve dishes you won't find on the typical tourist menu.
+We're talking about Neretvanski brudet, a spicy stew made with eels and frogs from the local delta.
+It's the culinary equivalent of a family secret - and everyone's grandmother swears her recipe is the only authentic one.

 Duboka, Slivno, Croatia (42.9578°N, 17.5175°E) - Traditional stone house architecture with detailed craftsmanship